TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/lesson.md

 * [Do Now]
 * [Project Spec - Guess Who]
 * Solution (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard])
-*  Read through the do now, and project spec so that you are familiar with the requirements and can assist students.
+*  Read through the do now and project spec so that you are familiar with the requirements and can assist students.
 * Try creating your own variation on the Guess Who game so you are familiar with the potential challenges and bugs your students will hit

 ## Pacing Guide